-Travelling is so popular nowadays that you’ll be hard pressed to find someone who doesn’t like travelling.
+[AD] Travelling is so popular nowadays that you’ll be hard-pressed to find someone who doesn’t like traveling.
 The number of Britons who take at least one holiday each year – either to visit a British region or to go abroad – is high, year after year, with almost 90% of the population embracing the pleasures of travel.
-Unfortunately, travelling might be enjoyable, but it is also an expensive hobby.
+Unfortunately, traveling might be enjoyable, but it is also an expensive hobby.

 Rule #1: A hotel is not always the best plan

 If you’re planning to stay a week or more in any location, you should stay away from hotel bookings.
 While a hotel room can be practical for a short weekend break, they prove to be less cost-effective when it comes to an extended vacation.
 Instead, families with 2 children or more should be looking for rentals, such as a 3 bedroom house for rent or even an Airbnb address, which tends to be friendlier on your budget.
 Typically, holiday homes tend to offer advantageous prices if you’re a returning customer or even if you are looking for more than a week – in which case the following weeks are likely to be cheaper.
 You can also find house swap options, which lets you exchange your home with strangers for the duration of your vacation.

 While it might be tempting to book the cheapest flight, you need to consider how charter airlines can affect your holiday.
 Airlines such as Ryanair, for instance, are renowned for their narrow and uncomfortable seating options.
 For a short flight, it’s unpleasant.
 For a medium to long trip, booking a cheap seat with little to none leg room with any airline is a bad idea.
 You’re likely to arrive tired and sore at your destination.
 Instead, it’s worth investing in comfort for the trip.
 For specific destinations, choosing a company such as British Airways, means you’re likely to fly with a large-bodied aircraft, which gives you a couple of extra inches!